West Highland Way. A walk through Scotland’s Mountains and Mists.

 It is a steep zig-zag up with the obligatory and much missed mountain-goat like jumping over burns and roughly-hewn steps to assist.
 Simply stunning countryside, the type that takes your breath away.

-A few fell runners coming the other way, urging encouragement and all looking as fresh as daisies, remarkably.
-Friendly greetings and encouragement given out
+A few fell runners coming the other way, urging encouragement and all, remarkably, looking as fresh as daisies, remarkably.

-The endorphinic high as you gaze over the mountains, fields, sheep and remote cottages and homesteads dotted around.
-A veritable picture postcard that abruptly and without much warning; runs into forest stretching as far as your eye can see.
+A veritable picture postcard of sheep, patchwork fields and remote cottages that abruptly and without much warning; runs into forest stretching as far as your eye can see.
 The narrow hillside paths turning into widened forestry tracks.

 Kinlochlevan, the next natural stopping point is , as the crow flies, close by.
 It remains, tantalisingly out of reach.
 Glimpses through breaks in the tree-line show it shimmering in the hot, hazy sunshine.
 Rather like the Emerald City beckoning to Dorothy.

 It is creepily claustrophobic.
-Ever since Tyndrum, the half-way point, walkers have diminished considerably.
+Ever since Tyndrum, the half-way point, walker-numbers have diminished considerably.
 For the first time it feels desolate and lonely and a tiny bit scary.
 I would not like to tackle this in the rain.
-Even the birds have vanished and there is a dearth of the usual walkers you over and under take as you stop for your water and trail mix.
+Even the birds have vanished, the absence of noise causing my friend to call my name in alarm, believing I’d been gobbled up by the endless forest.

-The only sound is your feet crunching as you descend crablike, to lessen the impact on your joints, punctuated by the distant hum of a SUV forestry vehicle.
+The only sound is your feet crunching as you descend crablike, punctuated by the distant hum of a SUV forestry vehicle.
 Another steep corner, more trees, more brown-tinged ferns with beautiful pink flowers timidly poking through.
 Endless.
 But it does end as Kinlochlevan and civilisation in the form of the first convenience store for miles, loom into view.

 The climb out of Kinlochlevan is the final ‘big climb’ of the walk.
 After a week of walking and climbing, muscles are hardened and lungs expanded.
 Without the impediment of huge rucksacks weighing you down like the wild campers we enjoyed meeting on route.
 (Amazing how much you can cram in a bag) it is a gorgeous peach of a climb, plenty of flowers, shrubs and burns to look at.